jart/poemy/README.md

 > your mouth by your voice in my world of hate
 > from those brown hills have melted into spring
 > and dancing in the power of the thing

+Here's an iambic pentameter couplet poem trained by Shakespeare's sonnets:

+> than public means which public manners breeds
+> the judgment of my love that in thy deeds
+> be nothing new but that which flies before
+> stirr'd by a painted beauty to his store
+> friend's heart let my heart think that we before
+> remov'd that hidden in thee is of more
+> as objects to his palate doth prepare
+> clouds o'ertake me in my love as rare
+> pursuit of the world that i cannot blame
+> thus vainly thinking that she hath no name

+Here's another iambic pentameter couplet poem trained by the book War and Peace with a preference towards big words:

+> natasha brightened up and disappeared
+> expressed approval and not once appeared
+> without restraining her sobs that were brought
+> concealed depression on the russians thought
+> more extraordinary in that plight
+> convince themselves by the thought could not quite
+> restrain themselves and mounted on black roan
+> direct participation of the cone
+> great disappointment like a suffering child
+> prepared provisions for the princess smiled

 ## Volunteers